 Protocol for Athletes who Establish American Records

-As of May 1,2014 – athletes who set an American Record in the events listed in 2014 USATF Competition Handbook must submit to doping control immediately following the event where the record was established in order for the record to be ratified by USA Track & Field (USATF).
-USA Track & Field will accept results that are conducted by USADA (or Drug Free Sport in cases of NCAA athletes) within 24 hours of the conclusion of the event.
+Athletes who set an American Record in the events listed below must submit to doping control immediately following the event in which the record was established in order for the record to be ratified by USA Track & Field (USATF).
+USA Track & Field will accept results that are conducted by USADA within 24 hours of the conclusion of the event.